 Nobody doubts that the potential for green electrification is enormous.
 The continent harbours huge capacities.
-With solar alone, Africa could produce 9 terawatts – twice the amount of energy consumed by the United States.
-These are massive numbers compared to the current solar infrastructure of about 100 gigawatts.
+With solar alone, Africa could produce 9 terawatts—twice the amount of energy consumed by the United States.
+These are massive numbers compared to the current solar infrastructure of about 100 gigawatts of overall energy generation infrastructure.
 This corresponds to only half of the installed capacity in Germany, a country of roughly 80 million compared to the 1 billion that live in Sub-Saharan Africa.
-Today, there are still 620 million Africans with no access at all to electric energy – a sad record among all continents.
+Today, there are still 620 million Africans with no access at all to electric energy—a sad record among all continents.

 Coal, gas, but even more so the growing business of diesel-powered generators in many countries present a great deal of opportunities for insiders to make easy dollars.
 An opaque system of contracts, deals, subsidies and profit guarantees makes it difficult for any outsider to figure out where exactly corruption happens.
 The sums needed to uphold such systems are enormous.
-In Madagascar, for example, one of the poorest in Africa with 92% of its people living below the poverty threshold, almost 20% of the annual budget is needed to subsidize a failing energy system.
-And this is a system to which less than 15% of the population have access, leaving the great majority without power.
+In Madagascar, for example, one of the poorest countries in Africa with 92 per cent of its people living below the poverty threshold, almost 20 per cent of the annual budget is needed to subsidize a failing energy system.
+And this is a system to which less than 15 per cent of the population have access, leaving the great majority without power.

 Besides nuclear, hydro and gas present similar opportunities.
 The bigger the deal, the bigger the opportunity to make cash.
 Opposed to this, most renewables seem unspectacular.
 They are often deployed in much smaller units, and thus command lesser overall investment sums.
 This makes them even more attractive to the African context, where grid infrastructure is almost nonexistent outside of bigger urban agglomerations.
 As with the mobile phone revolution that enabled Africa to bypass the need for landlines, off-grid technology could play a decisive role to power rural areas.